imagej/imagej.github.io/_pages/scripting/jython/index.md

 ### Introduction

 The aim of this page is not to teach how to program in Python.
-This purpose is much better fulfilled by the [documentation of Python2](https://docs.python.org/2/library/index.html).
+This purpose is much better fulfilled by the [documentation of Python 2](https://docs.python.org/2/library/index.html).
 The focus of this page is to show how features of the Python language can be useful for ImageJ scripting.

 That is why more complex examples are used that are fully functional.
 Just copy the code to the [Script Editor](/scripting/script-editor) and try them by yourself.
 Extensive in-line documentation is used to explain the implementation.